ifconfig interface-name addif ip-address <other-parameters> -failover up

 Use failover without the dash to turn on the failover attribute of the address.

 All test IP addresses in a multipathing group must use the same network prefix.
-That is, the test IP addresses must belong to a single IP subnet.
+The test IP addresses must belong to a single IP subnet.